maim-lain/schooloflust/patreonpatch.md

 - All game files have been decrypted
 - All non-animated images/CGs can now be opened/viewed in the game folder
 - I hid two small easter eggs (that have no impact on the game), who will be the first to find them?
-- **June 13th update - Added a save converter and fixed the Natalie bug.**

 <br>
 <br>